applicvision/frontend-friends/docs/api/README.md

 ##### `invalidate()` `=>` `Promise`

-Call invalidate to request an asynchronous re-render of the component.
-The function returns a promise which resolves when the component has been updated.
+Requests an asynchronous re-render of the component.
+A promise is returned, which resolves when the component has been updated.

 ##### `forwardSharedState()` `=>` [`TwoWayBinding`](TODO:link)

-This function can be called in the render function to pass on the shared state to an inner element.
+Passes on the shared state to an inner element.
+This can be used in the render function.

-Example:
+*Example:*
 ```javascript
 class MyCoolInput extends DeclarativeElement {
     render() {